ONSdigital/ras-compose/CHEAT-SHEET.md

 After you have brought the system up with the 'docker-compose up -d' command you may find the following commands useful.

-1) How do I see active docker containers
+1) How do I see active docker containers and all containers/images on my machine

+You can see the running and active containers with the docker command:

     /> docker ps

+You can see all containers and images on your machine - this includes all that are not running at that point in time with the command:

+    /> docker ps -a

 2) How do I get a shell prompt onto a container.